 General Fund revenue increased 23.7 percent in FY 2021-22 to \$17,697.9 million.
-In FY 2022-23, however, revenue is expected to decline by 4.8 percent and a further 2.1 percent in FY 2023-24 before rebounding by 6.8 percent in FY 2024-25.
-The general fund forecast for FY 2022-23 is \$412.4 million higher than estimated in September, as income revenue from cash with returns improve on a better than expected business environment as aggregate demand shows its resiliency.
-The forecast in FY 2023-24 is revised down \$225.0 million from September, as Proposition 121 and Proposition 123 more than offset expected increases in income.
+In FY 2022-23, revenue is expected to grow slightly, by 0.5 percent above the previous year's record instead of a decline as projected in March.
+However, revenues are revised to decline by a greater amount in FY 2023-24, contracting by 7.1 percent before rebounding with 10.0 percent growth in FY 2024-25.
+The General Fund forecast for FY 2022-23 is \$806.6 million higher than estimated in March, as corporate income revenue came in well above recent expectations on a stronger business environment as consumer demand and firm behavior both show their resiliency.
+The forecast in FY 2023-24 is revised down \$178.9 million from March, largely as a result of decreased estimated payments from smaller businesses as lending conditions tighten, particularly at small and regional banks.